 In every court case focusing on requirement #2 where the taxpayer was renting, the IRS looked for reasonable fair market rental expenses.
 This means that if one was renting from relatives, they should pay the same as someone who was not a relative.
-Fair market value for rent can be found in the classifieds, craigslist, etc. and you should keep this info in your records along with canceled checks or some other 3rd party record of your payments.
+Fair market value for rent can be found in the classifieds, craigslist, etc. and you should keep this info in your records along with canceled checks or some other third party record of your payments (Venmo, PayPal, Zelle).
 You can also share expenses of a dwelling with others just like roommates in an apartment.
-If you share a home, be sure to “share” ALL of the costs, not just one item like utilities.
+If you share a home, be sure to “share” ALL the costs, not just one item like utilities.
 If you own a home, or your name is on an apartment lease, this is sufficient proof of financial burden.

 While this may seem like a hassle, it is essential information in an audit.

 There are many individuals that work between 2 or 3 places in regular cycles.
 Depending on the circumstances, it can be to their advantage to have one location be considered the tax home.

-Your tax home is your primary area of income.
+Your tax home is your primary area of fully taxed income.
 No legal ties required.
 Pro sports players are well known for living in one city/state (permanent residence) and playing for another city across the country (tax home).

 Many travelers get the idea of moving their tax home to a no income tax state, or a place where they can rent a cheaper apartment, to get their expenses down.
 It is a great idea, but they forget that they are “abandoning” their historical home and have no financial ties with the new area.
 Without getting into dirty detail as to why this is so important, we suggest that those who “move, then travel” – OR – those that “travel, move, and continue to travel” (see earlier definition of “moving”) attempt to earn income in this new area before treating it as a tax home.
 It does not “kill” your plans, but it adds additional risk should you incur an audit in the year that you moved.
 The income can come from a fully taxed travel assignment, agency/prn work, or other substantial employment.
 It does not need to be in the same job capacity.
-We encourage getting around 1/4 of your annual taxable income to create a substantial enough base.
+We encourage getting around 25% of your annual taxable income to create a substantial enough base.

 This is the equivalent of waving a flag in the air, saying look: I live here now, I work here, and I pay all of my taxes.
 Remember, now it means that you must maintain this location as your tax home, returning frequently or for a substantial amount of the year.
 Going forward income is no longer required every year… but it does help.

 Advantages to being an Itinerant Worker

-In order to receive travel allowances tax free, if you do not own a home, you must be paying “fair market value” rent.
+In order to receive travel allowances tax-free, if you do not own a home, you must be paying “fair market value” rent.
 Look in the local paper for classified ads for the neighborhood, craigslist, or another web site like roommates.com.
 Clip or print these ads and put them with your annual tax information.
 Make sure that there is a traceable monthly amount going to whoever is the manager of the property.
 A rental agreement would be the best case scenario.

 Sometimes friends or family are reluctant to take rent from travelers because they now think that they have to declare that income on their tax return, leading to more record keeping, filing a Schedule E, etc. Not necessarily.
 If they are of the I-hate-paperwork persuasion, there is a simpler option.